fedejinich/coblo_poc/proposal.md

   - Check and fetch for missing `compressed_transaction_ids`
   - (HARD?)
 Recontrsuct transaction trie from compressed ids
   - Missing transactions fetch
 - COBLO minning mechanism/client
 - `StorageKey` compression algorithm

-- Setup a testing network

 ---

 ## Evaluation and Metrics

-### What will be evaluated

 - Block propagation time: Time from block emission to full reception, with and without COBLO.
 - Mining start time: Whether mining can begin before the full execution of the parent block.